CrossRAT malware: Protect your Mac

 It can take hours of work to manually search everywhere the executables for CrossRAT could be hiding.

 Instead of going the manual route, the most effective way to safely eliminate this is to download CleanMyMac X (most antivirus software can’t detect CrossRAT).

 The quickest way: Destroy CrossRAT with an app

 Recommended by some tech experts, like legendary Bob LeVitus, a.k.a.
-Dr Mac, CleanMyMac app has been shown to effectively combat viruses on macOS.
-It scans and neutralizes lots of recently discovered malwares, like BlackHole virus or CrossRAT.
-Additionally, it clears out years worth of junk and unseen apps you didn’t even know you had on your Mac.
+Dr. Mac, CleanMyMac X has been shown to effectively combat viruses on macOS.
+It scans and neutralizes lots of recently discovered malware, like the BlackHole virus or CrossRAT.
+Additionally, it clears out years’ worth of junk and unseen apps you didn’t even know you had on your Mac.

 To remove CrossRAT using CleanMyMac X:

-- Download CleanMyMac X (a link to free edition of the app)
+- Download CleanMyMac X (a link to free download).

 - Use the Malware Removal tool.